bs-production/healthy-template-builder/README.md

 ## Download The Zip

 ### Edit
-- Footer.html - hardcode your links
+- Footer.html - hardcode your links (Remember to always use /pagename.html)
 - hero-cred.html - add links to your credibility
 - nav.html - Update the nav with your sites services and links
 - service-atb.html - this is the list of services near Umbrella